Asynchronousx/File-Transfer/README.md

 ## Installing from source code
 As above, download the repo and run the <b>make</b> into each folder (Client/Server) to generate the executable.<br>
 Before compiling, you must specify the path of your Repository, both for the client and the server (they should be different)<br>
-withing the first 3 lines of code of both the FTClient and FTServer, where the <b>#DEFINE "PATHTODIR"</b> is located.
-Just change *"PATHTODIR"* with your favorite directory, build it and run the executable.<br>
+within the first 3 lines of code of both the FTClient and FTServer, where the <b>#DEFINE "PATHTODIR"</b> is located.
+Just change *"PATHTODIR"* to your favorite directory, build it and run the executable.<br>

 # Usage
 Follow this guidelines to begin the file-trasnfer:

 ## Installed with the script
-If you ran the install script, you can type the commands anywhere from the terminal to start the transfer.<br>
+if you have already ran the the install script, you can type the commands anywhere from the terminal to start the transfer.<br>
 Also, two folder are created into the Home folder: <b>FileDownload & FileUpload</b><br>
-FileDownload is the folder that store the files download from the server.<br>
+FileDownload is the folder that stores the files download from the server.<br>
 FileUpload is the folder where the file that the server should share are put.<br>
 *Note: you can move this folder anywhere in your filesystem.*